benauthor/debuggingdjango/myapp/README.md

 Now you are in a pdb session!
 Nice!

-## Werkzeug
+## In-browser debugging

-You can use Werkzeug's DebuggedApplication middleware to replace Django's lame default debug-mode error page.
+You can use Werkzeug's DebuggedApplication middleware or Pylon's WebError (formerly part of Paste) to replace Django's lame default debug-mode error page.
 Check out myapp/wsgi_debugged.py to see how that works.
 To demo:

     cd myapp
-    ./rungunicorndebugged.sh
+    ./rungunicornwerkzeug.sh

+or

+    ./rungunicornweberror.sh

 and visit `http://localhost:8000/demo/oops/`, whose view has an intentional error that triggers the nice in-browser debugger.